cjolowicz/blog/content/posts/hypermodern-python-07-deployment.md

 ## Building a Docker image

-[Docker](https://www.docker.com/) enables you to build, share, and run your application anywhere using containers.
+[Docker](https://www.docker.com/) enables you to build, share, and run your application anywhere using *containers*.
 Containers are a lightweight virtualization technology, packaging your application with its dependencies, and allowing it to be executed in an isolated environment.